 Register to Vote

 Vote-by-mail allows a voter to submit their ballot for a given election by mail.
-You must first request that a mail ballot be sent to you.
-Vote-by-mail ballots must be received by the Registrar of Voters no later than 8:00 pm on Election Day.
-Late ballots cannot be counted.
+To request a mail ballot be sent to you, click here.